Anbubu1/obby-macros-v5/README.md

-use cmake and ninja to build
+use cmake, ninja, and clang++ with C++23 to build set the compiler path in CMakeLists.txt